michaeljecmen/traderbot/README.md

 consider switching to TDA with robin_stocks 2.0.0 if accounts get flagged, TDA has a public api and is more lenient I believe

+consider switching to alpaca -- they now support fractional trading and have a much more algorithmic-friendly api

+NEED TO LOCK CALLS TO PRINT FOR DEBUGGING, GLOBAL PRINT LOCK